jimaras199/device-diagnostics-system/README.md

 # Device Diagnostics System

-Full-stack device diagnostics system with JWT authentication, telemetry ingestion, and Android dashboard client.
+Full-stack client–server system for device diagnostics, featuring a JWT-secured ASP.NET Core API and a Kotlin Android client with state-driven UI and structured networking.

 This project demonstrates end-to-end API design, secure authentication flow, and modern Android architecture using Jetpack Compose.